WelcomeToTheDjango/VotaExpress/README.md

 ## Using Tailwind for Development

-You need to have node installed, checkout the [node documentation]("https://nodejs.org/en")
+> You need to have node installed, checkout the [node documentation]("https://nodejs.org/en")

-The package.json includes tailwind, you can install it with
+The package.json includes tailwind, you can install it with:

 ```bash
 npm i
 ```

-for run tailwind you can use the next command
+For run tailwind and compile the css in a `output.css` file you can use the command bellow:

 ```bash
 npm run tailwind